Is Pula Worth Visiting? My Honest Experience

 And there you have it, everything you need to know for your next Pula visit!

 So, what do you think?
-Is Pula Croatia worth visiting?
+Is Pula, Croatia, worth visiting?

 After living in Pula for over 15 years, I am so happy to see that the city is getting the recognition it deserves.